zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

 are to allow rapid adoption of various Symfony Components and rapidly modernize the Core.

-There is a refactor tool `zikula-tools` which is referred to in this document for the purposes of refactoring modules to the new standards below with very little effort.
+There is a refactor tool, [`zikula-tools`](https://github.com/zikula/Tools) which is referred to in this document for the purposes of refactoring modules to the new standards below with very little effort.